 Small Group Ministry

 Small Group Ministry (SGM) happens when a group of committed folks come together to explore a variety of topics.
 The format encourages listening more than speech-making, and the sharing of personal stories more than critique.
 It is soul-tending time; a time to form new friendships and connect to others.
 The purpose is to provide participants the format to promote the free exchange of ideas by creating space to hear one another while fostering personal growth.
 Small Groups care for one another and can choose to participate in a social justice or service project together, or find another way to “give back to the church.”

 Chair: Kim Spidell at email@example.com

 Oversees the campaign drive for pledges in order that the Board can prepare the budget for the following year.
 The Board needs to come up with a prospective budget before the drive to use as an inspiration target for the pledge drive.

-Manages the technologies that enable and promote communication, both internally and externally, including internet, website, physical computing, network infrastructure, and other related information technologies.
+Manages the technologies that enable and promote communication, both internally and externally, including sound system, internet, website, physical computing, network infrastructure, and other related information technologies.

 Chair: Mike Combs at firstname.lastname@example.org

 As sanctuary greeters, the ushers should be cheerful and friendly, and as ushers (helpers), they should be trained and eager to help the Church attendees and those providing the day’s service with whatever help is needed.
 It is the responsibility of the ushers to see to the comfort, safety, and needs of the congregation and to help to make the service run smoothly.